|Office 2013, 2016, and 2019 Licensing|

 If you see the words Product Activated, activation was successful.
 If you don't get this result right away, close the office application you are running, and relaunch the application to check again.

-Note: If you have installed Office 2013 / 2016 while away from campus, make sure you have established a Cisco VPN connection to the MIT network to allow Office to check in with the MIT license server.
-See Install and Run the Cisco AnyConnect Secure Mobility VPN Client.
+Note: If you have installed Office 2013 / 2016 / 2019 while away from campus, make sure you have established a MIT VPN connection to the MIT network to allow Office to check in with the MIT license server.
+See MIT Remote Access VPN Service Page.

 - If after closing and then reopening the application you still do not see the Product Activated message, you should verify that your operating system is set up with the correct domain suffix.